WordPress/openverse/documentation/projects/proposals/monitoring/20220307-project_proposal.md

 ## How we will gather metrics

-`django-prometheus` exports Prometheus metrics from a Django app and covers all the information we'd want, at least to start off with.
+`django-prometheus` exports Prometheus metrics from a Django app and covers all the information we'd want, at least to start off with[^0].

 There is not a real equivalent for Nuxt so we'll have to write our own either from scratch or based on the ones that already exist.
 It would be nice to do